Diébédo Francis Kéré: Zhoushan Harbour Development, China

-Medical Centre, Léoss
+Medical Centre, Léo

 In 2012, Kéré Architecture embarked on a new project to build a medical centre in Léo.
 Léo is a town in Sicily Province in Burkina Faso situated near the border with Ghana, around 150 kilometres south of the capital city, Ouagadougou.
 The population of Léo is 50,000, but the medical centre will also serve the villages in the surrounding countryside.
 A high staff turnover rate and lack of smaller, local clinics mean that the district hospital is often overstretched and struggles to serve the whole community.
 The charity “Operieren in Afrika” decided to raise funds to build a medical clinic in Léo for small, simple operations.
 They will provide scholarships to trained doctors and nurses to staff the clinic, which will maintain a connection with Germany.

 As the project had limited funding, Kéré Architecture used pre-planned modules as the basis for the project.
 As in the Gando secondary school, the walls were constructed from cast earth and the roofs from the tin.
 The modules are arranged so that their roofs overlap, in order to provide more shade.
 In the final phase of the design, the space between the modules has become interior space.
 The “corridor” of space between the rows of modules is a wide, open circulation space, with benches for people to relax on and trees for shade.

 International Red Cross and Red Crescent Museum, Geneva

 Kéré was one of three architects chosen to design a permanent exhibition space at the International Red Cross and Red Crescent Museum, which opened in 2012 in Geneva, Switzerland.
 Each architect worked on a theme; Gringo Cardia (from Brazil) focused on “defending human dignity”, Shigeru Ban (from Japan) focused on “refusing fatality” and Kéré selected the theme “reconstructing the family link”.

 Kéré contributed the dark entrance passage, bounded by hemp concrete walls, that encourages the visitor to consider the frightened and suffocating emotions of family tragedy during conflict.
 Central to this part of the exhibition is a tower, also made of hemp concrete, which is an architectural reference to a traditional hut for a nuclear family.
 It lets in very little light and has a Corten steel floor with a rusty appearance.
 This space is a memorial to tragedies such as the Srebrenica massacre.
-A “Tree of Messages”, with metal branches, was built to serve as a reminder of the cold contrast between nature and war.
+A Tree of Messages, with metal branches, was built to serve as a reminder of the cold contrast between nature and war.
 The connection between nature and the family is an important sub-theme in Kéré's part of the exhibition.
-The “Room of Witnesses” is a direct contrast to the tower as here the focus is on transparency and hope rather than darkness and despair.
+The Room of Witnesses is a direct contrast to the tower as here the focus is on transparency and hope rather than darkness and despair.
 This space emphasizes the important role eyewitness testimony plays in humanitarian action.